Medical Marijuana Program

 Q: Where do I get the marijuana from?

 A: The State currently recognizes properly permitted compassion centers as the only legal way to obtain marijuana.
-The Department will issue a permit to the compassion center to begin growing medical marijuana on July 1, 2014.

 Q: Is my out of state medical marijuana card accepted in Delaware?